Juliafin/urlQueryParamterManager/README.md

 Disclaimer: This app is open source and maintained by me.
 While it is freeware, donations are appreciated!
 Paypal may be sent to juliafinarovsky@gmail.com

+If you would like to contribute or make feature requests, please visit: https://github.com/Juliafin/urlQueryParamterManager

+Please leave a review in the chrome extension store if you can and star the repo!